-19th Amendment to the Constitution: “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex.”
+In the 19th Amendment to the Constitution, it states: “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex.”

-In 2020 the Centennial of the ratification of the 19th Amendment guaranteeing women the right to vote is This historic centennial offers an unparalleled opportunity to commemorate a milestone of democracy and to explore its relevance to the issues of civic engagement and equal rights today.
+2020 is the Centennial of the ratification of the 19th Amendment guaranteeing women the right to vote.
+This historic centennial offers an unparalleled opportunity to commemorate a milestone of democracy and to explore its relevance to the issues of civic engagement and equal rights today.

 The National Park Service in partnership with the Girl Scouts of the USA are excited to announce a new patch program that honors the legacy and spirit of the women’s suffrage movement.
 Under the auspices of the program, Girl Scouts will be awarded a limited-edition commemorative patch for their participation in activities that will enhance their understanding of the significance of the 19th Amendment, provide pathways for Girl Scouts to learn about women’s history through the lens of national parks, and recognize the significant contributions that women have and continue to make in our world.